Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 // 1. initialize the view model with dependencies & model let avm: Attachable<ViewModel> = .detached(dependencies, ())

-// 2. provide the view model with inputs from the view let vm = avm.bind(view.bindings)
+// 2. attach the view model to the view let vm = avm.bind(view.bindings)

 // 3. subscribe the view to the outputs from the view model